 Saturday and Sunday, May 19 & 20, 2018

 Four performances each day at 10am, 11:45am, 1:30pm, and 3:15pm

 Carnies and bathing beauties start the show off with a walk down Memory Lane, back to the Roaring Twenties when the area was the home of Neptune Beach, an amusement park with extravagant public baths.
-Then, following a drum corps, audiences visit “Glory of the Seas,” a WWII-era maritime officer training station, where they will join the trainees for drills.
+Then, following a drum corps, you’ll visit “Glory of the Seas,” a WWII-era maritime officer training station, where you can join the trainees for drills.
 Ryujin the Dragon Queen spins a tale of ecological warning on the shores of the first estuary marine reserve in California, established in 1980.
 And finally, Japanese taiko drummers, Balinese gamelan performers, musicians, and contemporary dancers take to the beach for a dazzling ‘Island to Island’ finale that pays tribute to our shared waters and the global community’s efforts to protect them.

 There are fun activities along the way too and some great pre-show activities including the opportunity to make a sun print with artist Ginny Parsons, check out EBRPD’s museum of coastal cleanup oddities, learn about collecting “nurdles,” and have a chance to join the fish friend club.

 This event is free and open to the public.
 A limited number of advanced reservations are available online.
 Remaining slots will be held for walk-ups on the day of the event.
 Tours will be filled on a first-come first-served basis.